 Having both diabetes and kidney disease is serious.
 It can affect your health and the health of your unborn child.
 If you are thinking about becoming pregnant, talk to your healthcare team.
-If you become pregnant, you should be under the care of a specialist in highrisk pregnancy and a specialist in kidney disease.
+If you become pregnant, you should be under the care of a specialist in high-risk pregnancy and a specialist in kidney disease.
 Some women may also have a higher risk for kidney failure during pregnancy.
 You should:

-- Keep your blood sugar levels under control - Ask your healthcare professional about using insulin to control your blood sugar while pregnant - Tell your healthcare professional about any medicines you are taking, especially medicines for high blood pressure or high cholesterol
+- Keep your blood sugar levels under control - Ask your doctor about using insulin to control your blood sugar while pregnant - Tell your doctor about any medicines you are taking, especially medicines for high blood pressure or cholesterol.